 Xarelto® (rivaroxaban) helps prevent stroke and blood clots in pulmonary embolism and deep vein thrombosis patients.
-Unlike warfarin, Xarelto blood thinner patients don’t need monthly blood monitoring.
+Unlike warfarin, Xarelto blood thinner patients don’t need monthly monitoring.
 However, many Xarelto patients risk uncontrolled internal bleeding episodes.
 Unfortunately, some Xarelto patients require hospitalization and even bleed out.
-Now, injured patients are suing the manufacturer for failing to warn consumers about serious Xarelto side effects.
-In addition, plaintiffs say the drug’s manufacturers didn’t properly warn doctors that no Xarelto antidote exists to reverse uncontrolled or internal bleeding.
-In December 2017, a jury awarded the first Xarelto settlement totaling $27.8 million to an Indiana couple.
+Now, injured patients are suing the drug’s manufacturer over these serious Xarelto side effects.
+In addition, plaintiffs say the drug’s manufacturers didn’t properly warn doctors about how to handle uncontrolled bleeding episodes.

 How Xarelto Side Effects Compare to Other New Wave Blood Thinners

-The Food and Drug Administration approved rivaroxaban (Xarelto) in 2011 to reduce stroke risk in atrial fibrillation patients.
-Xarelto’s closest rival is another newer anticoagulant, Pradaxa® (dabigatran), which also has severe bleeding episode risks.
-A 2012 report from the Institute for Safe Medication Practices found that Xarelto’s adverse events surpassed those reported with Pradaxa.
-The report attributes the rise in adverse events to doctors writing more Xarelto prescriptions.
+The Food and Drug Administration approved rivaroxaban (Xarelto) in 2011 to prevent strokes in atrial fibrillation patients.
+Xarelto’s closest rival is another newer anticoagulant, Pradaxa® (dabigatran), which carried similar uncontrolled bleeding risks.
+A 2012 report from the Institute for Safe Medication Practices found Xarelto’s adverse events surpassed Pradaxa’s.
+The report attributes increasing adverse events to doctors writing more Xarelto prescriptions.

 “Total dispensed outpatient prescriptions for rivaroxaban have rapidly increased to nearly one million prescriptions per quarter, while dabigatran utilization has steadily declined since a peak in early 2012,” said IMSP.
 In fact, doctors prescribed Xarelto blood thinner almost twice as often as Pradaxa in 2013.
-Both anticoagulants are supposedly easier to use and require less blood monitoring than Coumadin, making them warfarin’s most likely successors.
-And while Vitamin K is an effective Coumadin antidote to stop uncontrolled internal bleeding, no Xarelto reversal agent currently exists.
-This means any internal bleeding episode or minor injury could be fatal.
-As a result, many wrongful death lawsuits are now pending against manufacturer Johnson & Johnson and its subsidiary, Janssen Pharmaceuticals.
+Both anticoagulants apparently require less blood monitoring than Coumadin, making them warfarin’s likely successors.
+And while Vitamin K easily reverses Coumadin’s blood-thinning effects, no Xarelto antidote existed until May 2018.
+Prior to that, any internal bleeding episode or minor injury could kill Xarelto patients.
+As a result, many families filed wrongful death lawsuits against the drug’s manufacturer, Johnson & Johnson, and its subsidiary, Janssen Pharmaceuticals.

 Xarelto Side Effects During Pregnancy

 A Canadian study published in the American Journal of Obstetrics and Gynecology observed rivaroxaban (Xarelto) use among pregnant women.
 According to Everyday Health, pregnancy makes women six times more likely to develop deep vein thrombosis.
-Often, physicians prescribe blood-thinning medication to women fighting this health issue.
-However, researchers now say that Xarelto may not be the best anticoagulant for pregnant women.
+Often, physicians prescribe blood-thinning medication to pregnant women.
+However, researchers now say Xarelto may not be the best choice.

 The study reported that rivaroxaban rapidly crossed the placental barrier in both maternal-to-fetal and fetal-to-maternal directions over three hours.
 In other words, taking Xarelto while pregnant may potentially harm your baby.
-But the study also notes that since rivaroxaban is highly bound to plasma proteins, it could significantly reduce the unbound drug amount reaching the fetus.
-In conclusion, researchers recommend additional studies on Xarelto use during pregnancy to understand all risks.
+But the study also notes that since rivaroxaban is highly bound to plasma proteins, it could significantly reduce how much Xarelto reaches the fetus.
+As a result, researchers recommend additional studies on Xarelto use in pregnant women to better understand its risks.

 The drug’s warning label says Janssen didn’t conduct any Xarelto safety studies on pregnant women.
 Still, it does say patients can use the drug if potential benefits outweigh any risks.
-Therefore, pregnant women unwilling to risk serious Xarelto side effects (like uncontrolled bleeding) can choose a different anticoagulant medication.
+Pregnant women worried about Xarelto side effects (like uncontrolled bleeding) might prefer a different medication.

 Lawsuit Cites Insufficient Warnings About Xarelto Side Effects

 In July 2014, 71-year-old Jeanne Jeffcoat sued Janssen for failing to adequately warn consumers about dangerous Xarelto side effects.
-Jeffcoat took Xarelto for only four months before she was hospitalized with uncontrollable hemorrhaging in July 2012.
-Her lawyers say complications from Jeffcoat’s bleeding episode caused permanent injuries, pain, suffering.
+Jeffcoat took Xarelto for just four months before checking into the hospital with uncontrollable bleeding in July 2012.
+Her lawyers say Jeffcoat’s bleeding episode caused permanent injuries, pain, suffering.
 Due to complications from her Xarelto side effects, Jeffcoat now needs ongoing medical care.

-In 2015, the FDA received 10,674 adverse event reports due to Xarelto side effects, including 1,121 deaths.
-According to ISMP’s QuarterWatch, Xarelto is linked to more fatal, disabling or serious injuries in the U.S. than any other drug.
+According to ISMP’s QuarterWatch, Xarelto patients in the U.S. report more fatal, disabling or serious injuries to the FDA than any other drug.
 Unfortunately, many rivaroxaban patients die during severe or internal bleeding episodes.

 Check eligibility for compensation.